 Pain around the ankle joint with selling reduced movement and later bruising.

 The ankle is made up of three bone surfaces: tibia, fibula of the leg and the talus of the ankle.
 They are bound together for stability by the ankle ligaments which are tough fibrous structures.
-When the ankle ligaments are overstretched during a sprain bleeding, swelling and inflammation occurs.
+After a an ankle sprain, the ligaments are overstretched or torn which results in bleeding, swelling and inflammation.
+Without treatment to rehabilitate the ankle, you may expereince ongoing weakness and repeated ankle rolling.

 Pain over the back of the lower leg.